-A fuel injector takes over the task of supplying fuel to the car’s engine, and usually, if the car has a bad fuel injector, many mechanics conclude that the engine is defective, when in reality, only the fuel injector is damaged.
+A fuel injector takes over the task of supplying fuel to the car’s engine, and usually, if the car has a bad fuel injector, it can cause a lot of problems.

 In this guide, we will look at the basics of a fuel injector and how you can make a diagnosis and take preventive measures to extend the life of the injector.

 Top 8 Bad Fuel Injector Symptoms

 Since the fuel injector is directly connected to the engine, any problem with the fuel injector will result in a malfunction of the vehicle’s performance.

 Here is a more detailed list of the most common symptoms you may notice due to a bad or faulty injector.

 One of the most obvious symptoms is that the check engine light on your dashboard is blinking.
 If one of the fuel injectors is clogged or dirty and is not efficiently supplying fuel to the engine, an electrical signal is sent to warn the driver.

 Please note that the check engine light can also be activated for various other reasons.
 It is therefore recommended that you take your car to a garage and have it scanned for error codes.